 Phragmatopoma Mörch, 1863: Species of this genus live together in massive colonies that consist of numerous sand tubes.
 The organism selects tabular sand grains or shell fragments and orients them in conical layers that slope toward the closed end, much as the grains of Volborthella are oriented.
 The spaces between the tubes are filled by sand that was carried there by currents and waves.
-In this genus also, the internal cavity of the tubes is much wider than the walls, and most tubes are larger than those of Volborthella.
+In this genus also, the internal cavity of the tubes are larger than those of Volborthella.